practicalli/blog-cryogen/content/md/posts/webapp-routes-with-json.md

 Taking the simple web server and adding Compojure allows us to quickly build a web application or API.

 Generating JSON from Clojure data structures is very easy.
-Converting JSON into Clojure data structures is just as easy and provides a more efficient way of working with any data recieved in JSON format.
+Converting JSON into Clojure data structures is just as easy and provides a more efficient way of working with any data received in JSON format.

 There are several libraries for transforming between JSON and Clojure, including [Cheshire](https://github.com/dakrone/cheshire), [jsonista](https://github.com/metosin/jsonista) and Transit.